Jemish88/Test-Master/README.md

   spring.datasource.password=password
   spring.jpa.hibernate.ddl-auto=create-drop

-### Testing Strategies
+## Testing Strategies

-- **Unit Testing**: Focus on testing individual methods or components, typically using Mockito to mock dependencies.
+- **Unit Testing**: Focus on testing individual methods or components.
+Use Mockito to mock dependencies and isolate the unit of work.

-- **Integration Testing**: Tests multiple components together, using a real or in-memory database to validate interactions.
+- **Integration Testing**: Tests multiple components together, typically using a real or in-memory database to validate interactions.

-- **End-to-End Testing**: Tests the complete flow of the application, including controllers and services.
+- **End-to-End Testing**: Tests the complete flow of the application, including controllers, services, and repositories.

-### Conclusion
+## Conclusion

-This project serves as a practical guide to understanding how to implement and utilize JUnit, Mockito, and in-memory testing with Spring Boot.
-These tools help ensure code quality and reliability through effective testing strategies.
+This guide provides a practical overview of how to implement and utilize JUnit, Mockito, and in-memory testing in Spring Boot.
+Understanding these concepts enhances code quality and reliability through effective testing strategies.